Elbsides/www/2023/cfp.markdown

 ### Submission

-When the CFP is open, please submit your talk proposal via the Google Form below.
+Please submit your talk proposal via the Google Form below.
 We will be expecting an abstract of your talk, a short biography.
 We will be accepting talks in English only.
 The duration of the talk should be either 30 or 45 minutes, including questions and answers.
+The deadline for submission is midnight of September 23, 2023.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfNum3a5EiOhV10lZqxIHfOGzXJKjb0wGi4x6xrVThCxIDJKg/viewform?embedded=true" width="640" height="2948" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>